istio/istio.io/content/docs/concepts/security/index.md

 - To enable or disable mutual TLS: Use a temporary policy with a `mode:` key and a `PERMISSIVE` value.
-This configures receiving services to accept both types of traffic: plain text and TLS.
+This configures receiving services to accept both types of traffic: plaintext and TLS.
 Thus, no request is dropped.
 Once all clients switch to the expected protocol, with or without mutual TLS, you can replace the `PERMISSIVE` policy with the final policy.
 For more information, visit the [Mutual TLS Migration tutorial](/docs/tasks/security/mtls-migration).